sanx/sanx-blog-source/_posts/2016-02-20-deploying-metalsmith-blog-with-travis.md

 *   Check that `travis -v` is `1.7.0` or later.
 *   `travis init` (since I didn't have a `.travis.yml` already)
 *   `travis login`
-*   `travis encrypt-file sanx.github.io.travis --add` will generate `travis encrypt-file sanx.github.io.travis.enc` and modify `.travis.yml` to make the encryption key available to our build.
+*   `travis encrypt-file sanx.github.io.travis --add` will generate file `sanx.github.io.travis.enc`
+    and it will also modify your `.travis.yml` file to make the encryption key available to our build when it runs on one of the Travis build servers.

 Add this to `.travis.yml`: